openharmony/docs/en/device-dev/driver/driver-hdf-sample.md

 ## Compiling the Driver Code<a name="section177988005"></a>

-The following is the sample driver code compiled based on HDF:
+The following is the sample driver code compiled based on HDF (for details, see [Driver Development](driver-hdf-development.md)):

 ```
 #include <fcntl.h>